NightSyntax/I-Want-My-MTV/README.md

 # I-Want-My-MTV 📺
 Remember when MTV actually played music?
 This project is a tribute to the golden era of cable TV.
 It’s a PHP-based engine designed to recreate the full 90s broadcast experience right in your browser.

-This isn't just a video player—it’s a time machine.
+This isn't just a video player - it’s a time machine.
 I built this to bring back that specific, gritty, analog "feeling" of channel surfing in 1995.

 <b>What it does</b>
 * The engine recreates the iconic MTV on-air look from the 90s.
 You provide the media, and the app handles the rest: